motanelson/cosmos.photo/README.md

-# horario.android
-worked time control
+# this repositoryas in working